 1 tbsp olive oil (13.5g) contains the following nutritional information:

-- Have more monounsaturated fatty acids.
+- Contains more monounsaturated fatty acids.

-Monounsaturated fats help clear blood vessels of cholesterol, so now you know you can make cookies using olive oil and say "they're good for me" without batting an eye lid!
+Monounsaturated fats help clear blood vessels of cholesterol, so now you know you can make cookies using olive oil and say "they're good for me" without batting an eyelid!

 Extra Virgin Olive Oil for Babies and Pets

 When babies are able to eat mashed up solids, a drop of extra virgin olive oil in their 'pappa' is very healthy, easy to digest and good for them.
 Babies learn to love the taste of it in their food straight away!

 It's great on simple boiled rice when they have tummy upsets topped with some grated Parmesan (perhaps).
 You can gently massage a drop or two of it into their scalps if they have dry, flaking skin as infants.